odagora/personal-website/src/pages/posts/testing-an-ecommerce-web-component-using-cypress.md

   })
 })
 ```
-The second test suite cover **increasing and decreasing an item's quantity** within the `Cart`, verifying that the `Cart` updates to reflect these changes accurately.
+The second test suite cover **increasing and decreasing an item's quantity** within the `Cart`, verifying that the `Cart` updates to reflect these changes accurately:
 ```js
 describe('Update item in cart', () => {
   it('should increase item quantity and cart total values', () => {